 This page discusses using a distributed cache in Stardog to boost performance for a variety of use cases.

 In the 6.2.0 release, Stardog introduced the notion of a distributed cache.
 A set of cached datasets can be run in conjunction with a Stardog server or cluster.
-A dataset can be an entire graph, a virtual graph, or a query result (currently experimental).
+A dataset can be an entire local graph or a virtual graph.
 This feature gives users the following abilities:

 Reduce Load on Upstream Database Servers